What are the Wedding Officiant Registration Requirements in Delaware?

 How to Register as a Wedding Officiant in Delaware

 Delaware just recently became a State that requires officiant registration.
 Prior to 2020 wedding officiants were not required to register with any government office in Delaware.
-However an update to the Del.
-Code tit.
-13 § 106 in 2020 now requires all wedding officiants to register with the Clerk of the Peace in the county where the wedding is to take place.
+However an update to the Delaware Code § 106 in 2020 now requires all wedding officiants to register with the Clerk of the Peace in the county where the wedding is to take place.

 Due to how recently and quickly this newly amended law was passed, there are some wrinkles to be aware of in order to successfully register as a wedding officiant in Delaware.
 These are: